 I've never been a fan of VIPER.
-Furthermore, I've always agreed to a widely believed opinion that VIPER is an overkill for the most screens of any app.
+Furthermore, I've always agreed with a widely believed opinion that VIPER is overkill for most screens of any app.

-There are tons of VIPER-related publications in the internet, but it turnes out that every team cooks VIPER in it's own way.
+There are tons of VIPER-related publications in the internet, but it turns out that every team cooks VIPER in its own way.
 I'm running through my recent recipe here.

-I believe that technical and architecture decisions should be in sync with business needs and depend on the particular case of the project.
-Terms and deadlines, size of the project, size of team, budgets, etc.
+I believe that technical and architectural decisions should be in sync with business needs and depend on the particular case of the project.
+Terms and deadlines, size of the project, size of the team, budgets, etc.

 The project started in the middle of 2018 as a startup and was going to be rather huge and long-term.
 Now the app is having about one hundred screens in total.

-I've started as the only iOS developer of the project (nothing has changed, actually).
+I've started as the only iOS developer on the project (nothing has changed, actually).
 But we had plans to enlarge the mobile iOS team in case of need.

-I desperately needed as much decoupling as possible to handle these constant changes, keep the app stable and not to get into technical debt.
+I desperately needed as much decoupling as possible to handle these constant changes, keep the app stable, and not get into technical debt.

 Dealing with VIPER, there are two possible